Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/TestAnnotations"

-Re-exports all named exports from the "effect/TestAnnotations" module as "TestAnnotations".
+Re-exports all named exports from the "effect/TestAnnotations" module as `TestAnnotations`.

 **Signature**